Zanamivir

-Zanamivir is a medication used to treat and prevent influenza caused by influenza A and influenza B viruses.
+Zanamivir, sold under the brand name Relenza among others, is an anti-viral medication used to treat and prevent influenza caused by influenza A and influenza B viruses.
 It is a neuraminidase inhibitor and was developed by the Australian biotech firm Biota Holdings.
-It was licensed to Glaxo in 1990 and approved in the US in 1999, only for use as a treatment for influenza.
-In 2006, it was approved for prevention of influenza A and B. Zanamivir was the first neuraminidase inhibitor commercially developed.
-It is marketed by GlaxoSmithKline under the trade name Relenza as a powder for oral inhalation.
+It was licensed to Glaxo Wellcome in 1990 and approved in the US in 1999, only for use as a treatment for influenza.
+In 2006, it was approved for prevention of influenza A and B. Zanamivir is the first neuraminidase inhibitor commercially developed.
+It was developed by GlaxoSmithKline.

 Medical uses

 Zanamivir is used for the treatment of infections caused by influenza A and influenza B viruses, but in otherwise-healthy individuals, benefits overall appear to be small.
-It decreases the risk of one's getting symptomatic, but not asymptomatic influenza.
+It decreases the risk of one contracting symptomatic, but not asymptomatic influenza.
 The combination of diagnostic uncertainty, the risk for virus strain resistance, possible side effects and financial cost outweigh the small benefits of zanamivir for the prophylaxis and treatment of healthy individuals.

-Since then, genes expressing resistance to zanamivir were found in Chinese people infected with avian influenza A H7N9 during treatment with zanamivir.